What are traffic counts and why are they important? 🚗🚶🏻🚦

 What determines a segment length?

 PiinPoint’s road network data is derived from the road network from Open Street Map (OSM).
-With this dataset, there are many attributes that describe each road such as speed, number of lanes, road hierarchy (highway, primary road, secondary, etc.), and many more.
-A single road segment is typically from one intersection to the next intersection, with an intersection being when a road makes contact with another road (an overpass would not count as an intersection with the road under it).
+With this dataset, there are many attributes that describe each road such as speed, number of lanes, road hierarchy (highway, primary road, secondary, etc.), and more.
+A single road segment is typically from one intersection to the next intersection, with an intersection being when a road makes contact with another road (an overpass would not count as an intersection because the road goes under it).
 However, wherever there is a change to one of these attributes, the road is split where the change happens.
 This leads to the final road segment length, and why you may see many different road segments between intersections.